Some animals require a pet passport, or equivalent, to travel abroad. Find out more about the documents you’ll need to legally take your pet abroad.

 If the right documents are not in place, your pet could be taken into quarantine or sent back to the country you have just travelled from.

+The number of pets you can normally travel with is limited to five.
 If you wish to travel with more than five dogs, cats or ferrets, the group of animals will need an additional health certificate and will be subject to checks at point of entry.

 Your journey must also be for non-commercial reasons, which excludes the sale of animals.